top of page

 Miss Rory, Drag Idol Judge, 2019

-On Feb 6th the commissioning organisation, Craftspace, are launching a digital space and set of #EcoDragChallange crafting instructions co-created by Kitt & LGBTQIA+ community groups & drag houses around the UK
+On Feb 6th 2023 Craftspace, launched a digital space and set of #EcoDragChallange crafting instructions co-created by Kitt & LGBTQIA+ community groups & drag houses around the UK

 The wider project aims to explore the histories and possible futures of drag as a folk art